HenriO354/monitoring-101/research-notes.md

 Don’t Miss: Find [Top 15](https://www.tecmint.com/find-processes-by-memory-usage-top-batch-mode/) Processes by Memory Usage with ‘top’ in Batch Mode

-# <b>Summary: #
+# <b>Summary #

 Monitoring process is one of the numerous tasks of a Linux server system administrator, in this tip, we looked at how you list processes on your system and sort them according to RAM and CPU use in descendant form using the ps utility.

 # What are log files ?

 Linux Logging Basics

 Operating system logs provide a wealth of diagnostic information about your computer, and Linux is no exception.

 Everything from kernel events to user actions are logged by Linux, allowing you to see almost any action performed on your servers.
 In this section, we’ll explain what Linux logs are, where you can find them, and how to interpret them.